-How to manage your toddler and stay a positive parent?
+How to manage your toddler and stay a peaceful parent?

 Most children become harder to manage at around fourteen months.
 That's because they make a huge developmental leap at this point.
 They're not so easily distracted.
 They realize they have some influence in the world, but not a lot of power, and they start experimenting to see how they can get their needs met and their desires fulfilled.